YubinYe/Coursera-Deep-Learning-deeplearning.ai/04-Convolutional Neural Networks/week2 quiz.md

   The same techniques for winning computer vision competitions, such as using multiple crops at test time, are widely used in practical deployments (or production system deployments) of ConvNets.

   > Parameters trained for one computer vision task are often useful as pretraining for other computer vision tasks.

+11. Which of the following are true about Depth wise-separable convolutions?
+   - they combine dethwise convolutions with pointwise convolutions.
+   - they have a lower computational cost than normal convolutions.

+12. MobileNet V2 Bottleneck
+    n * n * 5 ---(30 filters) Expansion ---> n * n * 30 ---Depthwise---> n * n * 30 ---(20 filters)Pointwise---> n * n * 20